$455,931Average Value$282Average Price per Sq Ft25Homes For Sale

 1/2

 The Mount Shasta Union School District carries a B rating on Niche.
 The system includes the B-rated Mount Shasta Elementary for kindergarten through third grade and the B-plus-rated Sisson School for grades 4 through 8.
 Both schools host periodic Lunch on the Lawn events throughout the school year, inviting families to eat lunch outside with their children.
-From Sisson, students can attend Mount Shasta High in the Siskiyou Union High School District.
-The school and the district earn B ratings, and students can take dual-enrollment courses through the nearby College of the Siskiyous.
+From Sisson, students can attend the B-minus-rated Mount Shasta High in the B-plus-rated Siskiyou Union High School District.
+Students at Mount Shasta High can take dual-enrollment courses through the nearby College of the Siskiyous.
 “Some kids even graduate with their Associate of Arts degree already,” Cartwright says.

 Local kids attend the B-rated Mount Shasta Elementary for kindergarten through third grade.